bambusoideae/nodebb-plugin-sso-firebase/README.md

 How to use:
 ===========
   * Create a firebase project in the firebase console
-  * Write a sso-server: just pass firebase token into nodebb website
+  * Write a sso-server: just pass firebase token into nodebb website (ref: https://github.com/bambusoideae/firebase-sso-server-example)
   * Install this plugin in your forums

 SSO Server: